openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 # PSK usage for Session Resumtpion {#psk-resumption}

 This section defines how PSKs are used for session resumption in EDHOC.
-Each time EDHOC-PSK is run a new PRK_out and PRK_exporter will be generated.
 Following {{Section 4.2 of RFC9528}}, EDHOC_Exporter can be used to derive both CRED_PSK and ID_CRED_PSK:

 ~~~~~~~~~~~~